Estimating Scene Flow in Robot Surroundings with Distributed Miniaturized Time-of-Flight Sensors: Introduction

-Recent advances in miniaturized \gls{tof} sensors have made them an attractive alternative.
+Recent advances in miniaturised \gls{tof} sensors have made them an attractive alternative.
 These sensors are lightweight, cost-effective, and energy-efficient.
-Unlike LiDAR or depth camera systems, they can be distributed across the robot body, enabling more flexible, untethered perception while minimizing occlusions \cite{ding_2020, tsuji2019proximity}.
-So far, their usage in robotics have shown to be promising for obstacle and human avoidance \cite{kumar2019speed,ding_2019, tsuji2019proximity,ding_2020,proxy-tactile}, gesture recognition in human-robot interaction \cite{anil_2020}, manipulation \cite{yang_2017,sasaki_2018}, localization, and pose estimation \cite{ruget2022pixels2pose, caroleo2025tiny, caroleo2025soft}.
-However, despite their compact size and low weight, the main drawbacks of miniaturized \gls{tof} sensors are their low spatial resolution\footnote{Most recent models provide an $8\times8$ depth measurements matrix that can be converted into a point cloud.} and relatively high noise compared to traditional cameras and LiDAR, making their measurements less reliable.
+Unlike LiDAR or depth camera systems, they can be distributed across the robot body, enabling more flexible, untethered perception while reducing occlusions \cite{ding_2020, tsuji2019proximity}. \ale{To date, their usage in robotics has shown promise} in obstacle and human avoidance \cite{kumar2019speed,ding_2019, tsuji2019proximity,ding_2020,proxy-tactile}, gesture recognition for human-robot interaction \cite{anil_2020}, manipulation \cite{yang_2017,sasaki_2018}, as well as localisation and pose estimation \cite{ruget2022pixels2pose, caroleo2025tiny, caroleo2025soft}. \ale{However, despite their compact size and low weight}, the main drawbacks of miniaturised \gls{tof} sensors are their low spatial resolution\footnote{Most recent models provide an $8\times8$ depth measurements matrix that can be converted into a point cloud.} and relatively high noise compared to traditional cameras and LiDAR, making their measurements less reliable.

-This paper wants to investigate the usage of distributed miniaturized \gls{tof} for dense scene flow estimation, which is challenging due to the nature of the data being sparse, low density and noisy.
-An example of the problem addressed in this paper is shown in \cref{fig:intro} where a robot equipped with distributed \gls{tof} on three links (base, elbow, and end-effector), is used to estimate the dense scene flow (represented by green arrows) of an approaching mannequin operated with controlled motion speed.
+\ale{This paper wants to investigate the use of distributed miniaturised \gls{tof} for dense scene flow estimation, which is made challenging by the sparsity, low density, and noise of the acquired data.} \ale{An illustration of the addressed problem is shown in \cref{fig:intro}, where} a robot equipped with distributed \gls{tof} on three links (base, elbow, and end-effector), is used to estimate the dense scene flow (represented by green arrows) of an approaching mannequin \ale{operated with controlled motion speed.}